Han Solo: Easy? You call that easy?

 - Likewise, had the mooks in Dr. No not confirmed they were on Crab Key by firing at Bond from a search boat and later unleashing the "Dragon," they might have been able to go through with their plans.

 - Also happens in GoldenEye.
 Bond's search for Janus' lair gets nowhere, and just as he's preparing to leave the area, the villain fires a surface-to-air missile at his plane, revealing the base's location.

-- In Robin Hood: Prince of Thieves the bad guys specifically let old, blind servant Duncan escape so he can lead them back to good guy's encampment.
+- In Robin Hood: Prince of Thieves, the bad guys specifically let old, blind servant Duncan escape so he can lead them back to the good guys' encampment.

 - There's a variation in the Isaac Asimov short story Each an Explorer.
 A pair of astronauts visit a series of planets.
 Each planet has a different alien species farming the same alien plant.
 All of the alien farmers show very little personality and the astronauts slowly realize that the plants are in charge, mind-controlling the aliens to cultivate them.
 Panicked, they return to earth, not realizing they are bearing spores from the mind-controlling plants.

 - In The Hobbit, Bilbo tricks Gollum into thinking that he's escaped the dark underground tunnels.
 Gollum goes to "chase" Bilbo, and Bilbo simply follows Gollum out of the caves.